RasaHQ/rasa/docs/pipeline.rst

     This featurizer creates the features used for the embeddings.
     It is recommended to use ``intent_featurizer_count_vectors`` that can be optionally preceded by ``nlp_spacy`` and ``tokenizer_spacy``.

+    .. note:: If during prediction time, a message contains only words unseen during training, and no custom OOV preprocessor was used, empty string ``""`` intent is predicted with confidence ``0.0``.

 :Configuration:
     If you want to split intents into multiple labels, e.g. for predicting multiple intents or for